 Can you be stronger?

 How do you know if you’re fighting to keep it?
-You haven’t moved on.
-Because in order to have a real change in your life, no matter how painful it is, you have to let go and move on.
+By noticing that you haven’t really moved on.
+You have the same furniture in your comfort zone, you just moved it around.
+In order to have a real change in your life, no matter how painful it is, you have to let it all go and move on.
+You need to have a moving sale, “all must go”.
+You have to donate that old furniture and get new furniture.
 It’s the only way we can continue to grow.

 Letting go is a release.
 If you have the balloons all stacked up and tied together, they aren’t going anywhere.
-It’s when you let the wind take up the balloon and blow it across the sky until you can’t see it anymore – that’s when you have really let it go.
+It’s when you untie all of the balloons and let them go one by one.
+It’s when you let the wind take up each balloon and blow it across the sky until you can’t see it anymore – that’s when you have really let it go.
 What you are letting go of is not the dream itself, but the version of the dream you were trying to fulfill.

 I think that sometimes we don’t see it, because we are demanding that it to show up in a certain way.
 When in reality it has been in front of us all along.
 It’s like the love story when the boy or girl is looking at someone as being their soul mate, when in reality the best friend they’ve had their entire life is the one.
 They didn’t see what they already had.